rdwrome/261fa24/09Lists&Libraries/README.md

 print(instruments)
 ```
-## Exersize:
+## Exersizes:
-- Write a program that converts 99 Fahrenheit to Celsius
+1. Write a program that converts 99 Fahrenheit to Celsius
 - Create two variables, **f** and **c**
 - Use the equation:
 	- Celsius = (Fahrenheit - 32)  5 / 9

-## SAME POWER QUESTION IN PYTHON NOW!
+2. Power.md in this folder

 ## Modules
 - Extend the capabilities of your program